kmenezes/kmenezes.github.io/_pages/contact.md

 layout: single
 author_profile: true
 ---
 My contact information is below (as well as on the left side).
 Here are my email(s) and various social media links.
 You can see I use multiple email providers.
-This is because I use many cloud services OneDrive, iCloud, Google Drive/Docs, etc. this makes it easier for me to keep track of files.
+This is because I use many cloud services OneDrive, iCloud, Google Drive/Docs, etc. this makes it easier for me to keep track of my shared files.
 Contact me with anyone that you prefer.
 {: .text-justify}
 **Keep connected with me!**
 {: .text-justify}